Help

 Click on any thumbnail in the results page to go to the detailed plant pages.
 You can also go directly to the plant pages from the search page, by typing in any scientific or common plant name.

 Plant Maps.
 Each plant page shows a map of the estimated native range of that plant down to the square mile level.
-The maps are based on GBIF observation shared by hundreds of botanical institutions around the world, as well as by i-naturalist and Plantnet.
+The maps are based on GBIF observation shared by hundreds of botanical institutions around the world.
 Easyscape first codes wild observations inside the general geographic area in which the plant is known to be native as “native observations”.
-Observations outside the general geographic area in which the plant is known to be native are coded as non-native and are not shown in our maps).
+Observations outside the general geographic area in which the plant is known to be native are coded as non-native and are not shown in our maps.

 Sources for information regarding general geographic native range include Wikipedia, BONAP and Kew Gardens.

-Once all known plant observations are coded as either native or non-native, we algorithmically include as part of the plant’s native range all square miles that are near a native observation AND are within the high and low temperature ranges, the precipitation range, and the altitude range that the plant is known to grow in that particular area.
+Once all known plant observations are coded as either native or non-native, we algorithmically include as part of the plant’s native range all square miles that are near a native observation AND are within the high and low temperature ranges, the precipitation range, and the altitude range that the plant is known to grow in the nearby area.

-In all maps, native observations are shown as blue dots, and estimated native ranges are shown as yellow polygons.
+In all maps, native observations are shown as blue dots and estimated native ranges are shown as yellow polygons.
 Zoomed out, the observations are shown in clusters, but if you zoom in, you can see the individual plant observations.

 About Text.
 The “About” section text in most plant pages includes information from Wikipedia.
 All text in the About section, including Easyscape additions, is licensed and reusable under Creative Commons license (CC BY-SA 4.0)